Sacred Respectful Community Progress Report

 • June 2021 – Two-day faculty in-service training with Dr. Taj Smith focused on building syllabi, course materials, and classroom environments with a focus on equity and inclusion.

-• Spring 2023 – SEES will be developing and implementing trainings for students, staff, and faculty to support a culture of respect at HUC-JIR.
+• Spring 2023 – SEES implemented workshops for students, staff, and faculty to support a culture of respect at HUC-JIR.

 Consider making trained mental health services available at each campus.